 Mikáryo shrugged.
 “That happens every month or so anyways, right?
 There is always a need for someone to tend to the dead.”

 “Yes, but this man came from a sun clan, a speedster.”

 Mikáryo's heart skipped a beat.
 Her lungs refused to inhale for a moment and her throat tightened.

 Ridáchi continued, “It was one of the nastier battles I've seen: blood and shit everywhere, bodies ripped apart, even children dead.
 Some hot-headed clan took offense and invaded a village for slaughter.
 The other responded, allies were brought in.
 Warriors died, innocent died.
 Three kojinōmi were called, he was the last.”

 She pulled on her clothes while she talked, her voice growing quieter with every piece of white she pulled on.
 Then she came up to the last piece, a plain rope belt.
-“Usually when a bright kojinōmi shows up, they piss on our corpses respecting theirs.
-I don’t shit on theirs but… I don’t really take an effort.
+“Usually when a bright kojinōmi shows up, they piss on our corpses while respecting their own.
+I don't shit on theirs but… I don't really take an effort.
 So a bright and I were pulling apart bodies for our pyres when this man comes rushing it really fast, faster than anyone could run, and starts to help.”